 Rock and Groundwater Investigation

 A geotechnical investigation will yield information about the natural features underlying your proposed building site.
 You’ll need to collect samples of all relevant structures and natural features, learn as much as possible about their composition, and note their exact location on your site plans for future reference.

 Revisiting and Updating Your Site Plans

-After your team has thoroughly vetted the site for your future steel building, you need to make sure that your designs match what is currently there.
-If your steel building requires underground water tanks or septic systems, you need to make sure that nothing you have planned conflicts with any rock formations or existing structures on your site.
-If necessary, the time to revise any site plans is prior to initiating construction of a steel building – not after.
-Adding in any access roads or temporary storage areas that will exist during construction itself will also help for later logistics.
+After your team has thoroughly vetted the site for your future steel building, you need to ensure that your designs match what is currently there.
+For example, if your steel building requires underground water tanks or septic systems, you need to ensure that nothing you have planned conflicts with any rock formations or existing structures on your site.
+If necessary, the time to revise any site plans is before initiating construction of a steel building – not after.
+Adding in any access roads or temporary storage areas during construction will also help for later logistics.

 Make Sure that Your Paperwork and Permits are In Order.

-After you’ve learned everything possible regarding your site, make sure that the local Georgia building authorities know what they need to know.
-You need to meet all GA state and local building codes in order to show that your building is safe – and to avoid frustrating legal battles down the road.
+After you’ve learned everything possible regarding your site, ensure that the local Georgia building authorities know what they need to know.
+You need to meet all GA state and local building codes to show that your building is safe – and to avoid frustrating legal battles down the road.

 Grade Your Land Properly

-You’ll find that working from a uniform, level surface is likely better for your steel building plans.
+You’ll find that working from a uniform, the level surface is likely better for your steel building plans.
 After you’ve investigated your site, you’ll need to ensure that the ground is level or has the slope or base that your project requires.

 Lay a Firm Foundation

 Use the proper type of foundation for your steel project, and make sure that you install it properly.
-Whether you’re pouring a concrete slab, digging deep post holes, or ground mounting in another way, you need to make sure that your foundation forms accurately and cures appropriately before you do anything above the surface.
+Whether you’re pouring a concrete slab, digging deep post holes, or ground mounting in another way, you need to ensure that your foundation forms accurately and cures appropriately before you do anything above the surface.